ROT13 Encoder/Decoder

 Tips & Best Practices

-Use ROT13 for fun or learning, not for actual security
+Use for fun or spoilers, not for real secrecy

 Frequently Asked Questions